My name is Jessica Parsons and I am a yoga teacher in Santa Barbara, CA.

 If you are interested in trying out Inclusive Yoga, check out these YouTube videos where I teach Triangle pose, Spinal Twist and Half Moon pose.

-I also have a Yoga By Teens DVD that you can purchase to try a yoga class at home.
+I also have a Yoga By Teens that you can purchase to try a yoga class at home.